89luca89/distrobox/docs/compatibility.md

 This will **not** occur after the first time, **subsequent enters will be much faster.**

 NixOS is not a supported container distro, and there are currently no plans to bring support to it.
-If you are looking for unprivlaged NixOS environments, we suggest you look into [nix-shell](https://nixos.org/manual/nix/unstable/command-ref/nix-shell.html) or [nix portable](https://github.com/DavHau/nix-portable)
+If you are looking for unprivileged NixOS environments, we suggest you look into [nix-shell](https://nixos.org/manual/nix/unstable/command-ref/nix-shell.html) or [nix portable](https://github.com/DavHau/nix-portable)

 ### New Distro support